 Success means measureable improvements in the communities we serve.
 Setting high standards for ourselves and for our local partners is critical to that success.

-Click here to view our latest Annual Report.
+Click here to view our most recent Annual Report.

 United Way of Henderson County is governed by a responsible and voluntary governing board to ensure effective governance over the policies and financial resources of the organization.
 This board is responsible for United Ways delivering on its mission to advance the common good.

 We undergo an annual financial audit conducted by an independent certified public accountant whose examination complies with generally accepted auditing standards.
 In addition, United Ways have developed comprehensive requirements for completion of audited financial statements to ensure consistency and transparency system-wide.